 \section{Conclusion}

-We have described a carefully designed experiment in which human and/or AI partners cooperated on a task that requires referential communication.
+We have described a carefully designed factorial experiment in which human and/or AI partners cooperated on a referential communication task.
 We summarize the main insights here.

-\textbf{Having an AI partner in either (or both) of the director-matcher roles made a pair less accurate \textit{and} less efficient.} Although pairs with AI directors started out as equally accurate (or even more accurate) than human pairs in Round 1, accuracy declined precipitously for AI-human pairs and gradually for AI-AI pairs.
+\textbf{Having an AI partner in either (or both) of the director-matcher roles made a pair less accurate \textit{and} less efficient.} Although pairs with AI directors started out as equally accurate (or even numerically more accurate) than human pairs in Round 1, accuracy declined precipitously for AI-human pairs and gradually for AI-AI pairs.
 Despite poor accuracy, pairs with AI directors were remarkably verbose, producing many more words than did pairs with human directors.
 Only human-human pairs showed significant improvement in accuracy over rounds, accompanied by increased efficiency over rounds.
 These trends are consistent with the ability of human-human pairs to rapidly establish common ground and entrain on compact, reusable referring expressions that reflect conceptual pacts.

-\textbf{In contrast to humans, even a frontier LVLM like GPT-5.2 showed no hint of any ability to build common ground.} This was true even when the partner was another instance of the same model.
+\textbf{In contrast to humans, even a frontier LVLM, GPT-5.2, showed no hint of any ability to build common ground.} This was true even when the partner was another instance of the same model.
 AI-AI accuracy decreased significantly across rounds, while effort, as measured by words and turns, remained largely flat.
 Overall, LVLMs did not appear to track or exploit common ground, regardless of role or partner type, and despite having access to the dialogue history.
-Accuracy collapsed for the AI-human pairs in which the AI partner performed in the director role, suggesting that there may be substantial risks for embodied AI when it is expected to take initiative in a collaborative or human-facing task.
+Accuracy collapsed for the AI-human pairs in which the AI partner performed the director role, suggesting that there may be substantial risks for embodied AI when it is expected to take initiative in a collaborative or human-facing task.

-\textbf{Humans can recognize whether their partner in a referential communication task is AI or not.}.
-If this recognition is (at least partially) because of the failure of the AI system to ground, then the failure to recognize and/or build common ground makes GPT-5.2 fail the Turing Test.
+\textbf{In an interactive collaborative task, humans can recognize whether their partner in a referential communication task is AI or not}.
+If this recognition is (at least partially) because of the failure of the AI partner to ground, then the failure to accrue common ground makes GPT-5.2 fail the Turing Test.

-The dataset we will release is rich, and this paper has only started to analyze it.
-We intend to perform deeper analyses of the transcripts, for example using dialogue act analysis following \citet{shaikh-etal-2025-navigating}, as well as analyzing attempts at repairs.